JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 [^cbn]: _See, e.g.,_ the UI deprioritization of Stellar on the centralized exchange in note 7 of PREV, buried under every other supported USDC chain. _See also_ similar treatment in the Circle developer dashboard.
 These starkly contrast with the plethora of legal filings explicitly referencing the network behind the closed doors of legalese.

-Might the self-custody implication inherent in existing exchange business models draw attention away from the DEX?[^s=c] This might lead to a number of quandaries that came up in this discussion, such as trading volume compared to proprietary venues, AMMs, and HFTs.
-I believe wholeheartedly in our unique opportunity to collaboratively explore the most efficient globalized solution that satisfies the longstanding needs of traders, developers, and innovators.[^nex]
+Might the self-custody implication inherent in existing exchange business models draw attention away from the DEX?[^s=c] This might lead to a number of quandaries that came up in this discussion, such as trading volume compared to proprietary venues, AMMs, and HFTs.[^lcks] I believe wholeheartedly in our unique opportunity to collaboratively explore the most efficient globalized solution that satisfies the longstanding needs of traders, developers, and innovators.[^nex]

-{{
-[^s=c]: ## Expanding the Locus of Trust

-There are very legitimate centralization implications in upgradable smart contracts having their keys get hacked, as we see so commonly.
+[^s=c]: I say "attention" because, while users might not need to know technical specifics, we in the DRS community care quite extensively about the legal title to our portfolios.
+There are very legitimate centralization implications in upgradable smart contracts having their keys hacked, as we as a community have seen so commonly on other chains.
+Without protocol-level upgrade mechanisms, any contract migration or versioning falls into the trap of creating a new isolated source of liquidity.

-I know there is Soroswap (probably don't mention explicitly), which does this without upgradability.
-But this segues directly into the very foundational argument that any upgrade (and there will be upgrades _see Uniswap v3_) goes through the process of creating a new source of liquidity.
-The only way to fix this is to have it at the protocol level so that upgrades continue preserving the existing locked-up liquidity.

-This implicates making the argument against deposit locks as discussed on both sides of the agenda.
-}}

 [^nex]: I might not know exactly what will change about financial markets over the coming decades, which could materially impact the DEX's requirements.
 But I have deeply studied the history of markets over the past six years in an effort to understand what _won't_ change, no matter how many centuries pass.
 Can you imagine a future where developers demand wider spreads, traders want fewer ways to game the system, or innovators want to build whole businesses on delicate foundations?

-This should frame as a collaborative effort to explore other options not revealed in my 1 vs. 2 hypothesis since there are so many incredibly-intelligent believers in the network with genius ideas etc. decentralized (this implicates the points made to Shaptic and adopted by in https://github.com/stellar/stellar-docs/pull/1043#discussion_r1811060899).
+[^lcks]: _See also_ community sentiments to work against free markets by implementing AMM deposit locks as guarantors of liquidity.
+Might we best secure execution liquidity at all times through a collective collaborative effort to explore universal pools of capital?
+There are so many incredibly intelligent believers in the network with genius ideas; might a wholehearted and thus coordinated, decentralized, and [sovereign](https://github.com/stellar/stellar-docs/pull/1043#discussion_r1811060899) approach best serve the network?

 ### 2.1.1 @jedmccaleb: Blockchain Liquidity Innovator